 Mrs. Crocombe’s ginger beer recipe isn’t the only culinary aspect of the Victorian era that has lingered on to the present day – and many are much better known.
 The two- to three-course meal was popularized then, as was the style of serving dishes course-by-course (service à la Russe) rather than all at once, as had previously been the fashion (à la française).
 The Victorian age saw the birth of the afternoon tea, at which people might enjoy Victoria sponge cakes, which got their name because they were one of Queen Victoria’s favorite treats.
 And throughout the era, consumption of sugar consistently rose across the population (perhaps as a result of those newfangled teas with all their baked goods), the beginning of our own obsession with it.

 But while many of these innovations came from the wealthy and were adopted by a burgeoning middle class, most didn’t reach the working class.
 The contrast between wealthy and working class diets was unsurprisingly drastic, reflecting differences in access to ingredients, economic opportunities, and kitchen staff and equipment.
-In the above video, Art Jackson and his co-owner, fellow chef, and wife Chelsea prepared two menus: one that might be a single meal in a royal household, and one that might feed a working class family for as long as a week.
+In the below video, Art Jackson and his co-owner, fellow chef, and wife Chelsea prepared two menus: one that might be a single meal in a royal household, and one that might feed a working class family for as long as a week.